-Nothing beats a fun-filled family day out at one of these Hong Kong farms.
+Nothing beats a fun-filled day out at one of these Hong Kong farms.
 From strawberry picking at Kam Tin Country Club, visiting sunflower farms in Yuen Long and the chance to get up close to farm animals at Holiday Farm, there’s plenty to keep the kids busy.

 It’s amazing really, just how much rural life there is in Hong Kong.
 Not only can children experience days at the beach or up a mountain but they can also experience life on a Hong Kong organic farm.
 With fruit and veggies aplenty, your child will have a fantastic time picking strawberries, petting farm animals and breathing in some fresh air.
 Because there are several farming options here in the city, we’ve done the legwork of finding family-friendly Hong Kong organic farms for you.